gardener/gardener/docs/proposals/31-inplace-node-update.md

   - `certificateAuthorities` contains `lastInitiationTime` which records the timestamp of the most recent Certificate Authority (CA) rotation initiation.
   - `serviceAccountKey` contains `lastInitiationTime` which records the timestamp of the most recent `ServiceAccount` signing key rotation initiation.
 - `inPlaceUpdateConfig` contains two subfields:
-  - `osUpdateScriptPath` defines the path to the script responsible for performing machine image updates.
-  - `osUpdateScriptArgs` provides a mechanism to pass additional arguments or flags to the update script.
-These can include parameters like the target version or the OCI registry from which the updated machine image should be pulled, offering flexibility tailored to the needs of different OS extensions.
+  - `osUpdateCommand` defines the command responsible for performing machine image updates.
+The command could be invoking an inbuilt utility/tool or a custom script, optionally accompanied by additional arguments or flags like the target version or the OCI registry from which the updated machine image should be pulled, offering flexibility tailored to the needs of different OS extensions.

 ```yaml
 apiVersion: extensions.gardener.cloud/v1alpha1